-If you have a complaint about BSDL, our courses, teachers or employees, first try to resolve the issue with the person in question.
+If you have a complaint about BioTech Delft, our courses, teachers or employees, first try to resolve the issue with the person in question.
 Explain your complaint and ask for a response.
-If this does not lead to a satisfactory solution, you can follow this complaints procedure.
+If this does not lead to a satisfactory solution, you can follow 3 possibilities complaints procedures:

-The complaints office of BSDL falls under the BSDL board and is managed by the BSDL office staff.
-Based on the details of your complaint, the complaint manager (head of BSDL) will determine how and by whom your complaint should be resolved.
+Based on the details of your complaint, the complaint manager will determine how and by whom your complaint should be resolved.
 In some cases the complaint manager may personally resolve your complaint, or directly forward it to the Ombudsman.

 The complaint office of BSDL does not treat complaints about undesirable behaviour, discrimination or (sexual) harassment.
 For help and advice in these matters you can contact the confidential advisors of the TU Delft.